daust/JasperReportsIntegration/README.md

 #      "..\\reports" (windows) respectively, will start from the location of the application.properties (this)
 #      file
 reportsPath=

+# To enable detailed request error messages, set printDebugToScreen=true
+# When this setting enabled, any request that produces an error response includes a detailed message,
+# including a stack trace.
+# This setting must not be enabled on productions systems due to the risk of sensitive information being
+# revealed to an attacker.
+# The default value is false
+#printDebugToScreen=true

 #====================================================================
 # JDBC datasource configuration